 Outdoor Accent Lighting

-This DIY Basic will provide tips on outdoor accent lighting.
+Find tips on how to plan for outdoor accent lighting.

 Identify the circuit to the light switch you'll be replacing, and turn the power off at the circuit breaker.